 3. Onboarding, Personnel and Background Verification

-• 3.1 The Service Provider shall complete all onboarding requirements prescribed by the Company before providing any Services, including submission of KYC documents, statutory registrations, declarations and other requested information.
+3.1 Before providing any Services, the Service Provider shall complete all onboarding requirements prescribed by the Company from time to time, including submission of KYC documents, statutory registrations, declarations, and such other information or documentation as may be required by the Company.

-• 3.2 All Personnel must be suitably qualified, trained and experienced for the relevant category of Services and hold valid professional registrations, certifications and permits where required; Personnel must display valid identity cards when interacting in person with Members.
+3.2 All individuals deployed by the Service Provider (“Personnel“) must be suitably qualified, trained and experienced for the relevant category of Services; hold valid professional registrations, certifications and permits where required (e.g., for healthcare professionals, ambulance staff, diagnostic technicians); and comply with the Company’s identity card and verification protocols, including mandatory display of a valid identity card when visiting a Member’s home or interacting in person.

-• 3.3 The Service Provider shall conduct background verification on all Personnel deployed in contact with Members, including identity, address, criminal record (as permissible) and employment reference checks, and provide evidence on request.
+3.3 The Service Provider shall conduct robust background verification on all Personnel deployed in contact with Members, including identity verification, address verification, criminal record checks (to the extent permissible under Applicable Law) and employment reference checks, and shall provide evidence of the same to the Company upon request.

 4. Safeguarding, Member Interaction and Incident Reporting

-• 4.2 The Service Provider shall follow the Company’s protocols for identity verification at visits, recording service completion and feedback, limited use of Member service history, and respect Member instructions notified by the Company.
+4.2 The Service Provider shall follow the Company’s protocols regarding: (a) identity verification and introduction at each visit; (b) recording service completion and Member feedback through the Platform; (c) access to and use of Member service history and related Member information solely to the extent necessary for providing the relevant Services; (d) respecting any specific Member instructions or limitations notified by the Company.

-• 4.5 The Service Provider shall not market or offer services to any Member outside the Platform without prior written consent from the Company.
+4.5 The Service Provider shall not directly market, promote or offer services to any Member outside the Platform without the Company’s prior written consent.

 5. Operational Requirements and Business Continuity

-• 5.1 The Service Provider shall provide Services professionally, timely and diligently, complying with response timelines, quality standards and availability requirements set by the Company.
+5.1 The Service Provider shall provide the Services in a professional, timely and diligent manner and shall comply with all applicable response timelines, service quality standards, availability requirements and operational requirements communicated by the Company from time to time.

 6. Commercial Terms

-• 6.1 Fees, commissions, payout arrangements, settlement cycles, refunds, chargebacks and other commercial terms will be determined by the Company and communicated via the Platform or Platform Documents.
+6.1 The fees, commissions, payout arrangements, settlement cycles, deductions, adjustments, refunds, chargebacks and other commercial terms applicable to the Services shall be determined by the Company and communicated through the Platform, applicable Platform Documents or other communications issued by the Company from time to time.

-• 6.2 The Company may withhold or set off amounts payable to the Service Provider against refunds, penalties, Member claims, indemnity claims, overpayments or other amounts owed by the Service Provider.
+6.2 The Company shall be entitled to withhold, deduct, adjust or set off any amounts payable to the Service Provider against any refunds, chargebacks, penalties, Member claims, indemnity claims, overpayments or other amounts owed by the Service Provider to the Company.

-• 6.3 The Service Provider is responsible for all taxes, duties and statutory obligations arising from the Services, except taxes imposed directly on the Company’s income.
+6.3 The Service Provider shall be solely responsible for all taxes, duties, levies and statutory obligations arising in connection with the Services, except taxes imposed directly on the income of the Company.

-• 6.4 All payments are subject to applicable tax deduction, withholding and reporting obligations under Applicable Laws.
+6.4 All payments shall be subject to applicable tax deduction, withholding and reporting obligations under Applicable Laws.

 7. Regulatory and Healthcare-Specific Obligations